DiamivaeBro/YARBS/README.md

 <h2 align="center">❔How to build?</h2>
 <p>
 You must be running a 64-bit Linux distribution and must have installed some packages to build Kernel.
-Google recommends using [Ubuntu](http://www.ubuntu.com/download/desktop) for this and provides instructions for setting up the system (with Ubuntu-specific commands) on [the Android Open Source Project website.](https://source.android.com/source/initializing.html#setting-up-a-linux-build-environment)
+Google recommends using [Ubuntu](http://www.ubuntu.com/download/desktop) for this and provides instructions for setting up the system (with Ubuntu-specific com
 </p>

 ## Grabbing the source